 I also wanted to announce my next album, Extraterrestrial Wet Dream which should be out before the year’s end.
 It’s a funk/soul/disco/jazz album.
 I know... a total left turn from the previous album.
 But this it the point of these albums.
 To try new things.
 The inspiration started from late night jams with my punk band’s (Born Shit Stirrers) founding member Paul Blair on bass

-Special guest will all be announced soon, but so far we have, Trevor Brown on drums of People of the Abyss.
+Special guests will be Mike Watt from the Minutemen, Firehose, and Iggy Pop.
+Trevor Brown on drums of People of the Abyss.
 Our first album together with him on drums in16 years, since our time together in the hip hop band Lost History.
 Also long time collaborator Jan Bart Leeuw adding keys and samples and Melisa Delgado on viola.

 I hope you enjoy these releases.
 We all put a lot of work into them.